 Seek executive sponsorship.
 Find an executive to support your cybersecurity initiatives, promote your NIS2 compliance efforts, and advocate for the necessary resources.
 Collaborating with such an executive allows you to align your actions with the board’s expectations and speed up compliance-related processes.

-Download our ebook containing detailed guidance and best practices to ensure compliance with the NIS2 Directive and meet all of its cybersecurity requirements:
+Download our ebook containing our definitive NIS2 checklist and best practices to ensure compliance with the NIS2 Directive:

-Complying with NIS2 requires the implementation of cybersecurity software solutions.
+Complying with the Directive requires the implementation of cybersecurity software tools and NIS2 compliance solutions.
 See how Syteca can help you meet your needs in the section below.

 Achieving NIS2 compliance with Syteca

-Syteca is a full-cycle insider risk management platform designed to deter, detect, and disrupt insider threats.
-Equipped with a feature-rich toolset, Syteca can help your organization enhance cyber resilience and implement the majority of NIS2 requirements with one single solution.
+Syteca is a cybersecurity platform designed to secure organizations against insider threats.
+Equipped with a feature-rich toolset, Syteca can enhance your organization’s cybersecurity resilience and help you implement NIS2 requirements — all with one single solution.

-Here are just some of the ways you can use Syteca to enhance your organization’s cyber protection and manage insider risks:
+Here are just some of the ways you can use Syteca to enhance your organization’s cybersecurity protection, increase visibility inside your perimeter, and manage internal risks:

-- Manage access permissions and verify user identities with 2FA to prevent unauthorized access to your critical endpoints
+- Manage access permissions and verify user identities with two-factor authentication (2FA) to prevent unauthorized access to your critical endpoints.

-- Implement the just-in-time approach and secure sensitive data by granting temporary access to your partners, third-party vendors, and suppliers
+- Implement the just-in-time approach and secure sensitive data by granting your partners, third-party vendors, and suppliers temporary access.

-- Configure automated incident response options to promptly kill suspicious processes and block users violating security policies
+- Configure automated incident responses to promptly kill suspicious processes and block users violating security policies.

-- Generate custom reports to get more details on employee activity and perform security audits
+- Generate custom reports to get more details on employee activity and support security audits.

-But the list goes on.
-To see how Syteca can help you comply with NIS2 requirements, read the full mapping in our ebook on achieving NIS2 compliance.
+To see all the ways Syteca can help you align your strategy to comply with NIS2 requirements, read our ebook on achieving NIS2 compliance.

 Conclusion

-NIS2 requires critical EU entities to implement a wide range of requirements, outlined in Article 21 of the Directive.
+NIS2 requires critical EU entities to implement a wide range of requirements.
 If your organization is an essential or important entity, consider covering any gaps between your organization’s current state and the NIS2 requirements to enhance your cybersecurity and avoid fines.
-Focus on access management, activity monitoring, supply chain security, incident response, and other cybersecurity measures described in the Directive and explained in our ebook on NIS2 compliance.
+Preparing for NIS2 involves focusing on access management, activity monitoring, supply chain security, incident response, and other cybersecurity measures described in the Directive and explained in our ebook on NIS2 compliance.

-As a comprehensive insider risk management platform, Syteca offers multiple cybersecurity capabilities in a single platform, helping you implement the majority of measures required by NIS2.
+As a comprehensive cybersecurity platform, Syteca offers numerous capabilities in a single solution, helping you implement the measures required by NIS2.

 Explore the power of Syteca now!